iansmith1112/UofU-FPGA-Ethernet-Stack/MEETINGNOTES.md

 - Ai use on project, and citing sources.
 (What are the constraints?)
 - Process: Will this project entail two boards?
 One for sending, one for recieving UDP?
 - Reclarify on the use of DRAM in the project.

+## 08/07/25

+### Notes:

+- Dont fully trust AI, encouraged to use our own work and use it as a tool.

+#### Dram:

+Used for if the UDP/Ethernet module is not fast enough and you need a larger memory to fill.
+Is costly, but we dont have to worry about power as it is located far enough away from the BCI to not effect the brain.
+We just need to worry about speed.

+### Questions:

+- Martin: Senior thesis class schedule: Class time for meetings work for us?
+Ian: Yes, Blandine: TBD

+### Action items:

+- Liyuan to elaborate further on the second and third questions from 07/30.
+- Find a time to meet in person when Liyuan is back on the first week of school
+  - we will go over the questions and make sure we know how to simulate our waveform generator.
+  - If we don't have the waveform generator complete, we can make do with any questions we have.
+- Try to get the waveform generator completed by the first week of school